tanzislam/cryptopals/README.md

 you do not need to specify it yourself.
 (The `clean` target may leak some files in this case, but you can `rm -rf` the entire build directory yourself anyway.)

+## Running

 Some solutions will require the location of a Hunspell dictionary to be provided in the `HUNSPELL_AFFIX_PATH` and `HUNSPELL_DICT_PATH` environment variables.

+Some solutions need to download data files over HTTPS from the Cryptopals website.
+ - On Linux platforms they need the SSL certificates location (e.g.
+   `/etc/ssl/certs` on Ubuntu, or `/etc/pki/tls/certs` on CentOS) to be provided in the `SSL_CERT_DIR` environment variable.
+ - On macOS the SSL root certificates are stored in the "System Roots" keychain, so I had export them to a temporary file with: `security export -k /System/Library/Keychains/SystemRootCertificates.keychain` and then point the `SSL_CERT_FILE` environment variable at it.
+ - On Windows the project directly fetches the system root certificates with Microsoft's CryptoAPI to use with OpenSSL.
+No runtime settings are needed.

 ## Deciphering the Code